 I’ll try to give a first short summary of my trip to Northern Iraq and Rojava/Northern Syria.
-In a few days I will be able to write more details.

 I visited this area on the occasion of the International Women’s Day to learn more about the situation of women, especially kurdish women.
 Thanks to the women from Cenî and all the people who invited and accompanied us.